solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

 We've already learned that Date columns make good candidates for partitioning tables at the distributions level.
 In the case of our Sale data, the `TransactionDateId` column is an ideal choice for partitioning.

-Back to our scenario, we have established two tables, Sale_Partition01 and Sale_Partition02 populated with the 340 million rows of data.
+Back to our scenario, we have established two tables, Sale_Partition01 and Sale_Partition02 each populated with the 340 million rows of data.
 The first partitioning scheme is month-based and the second is quarter-based.
 The following queries show the CTAS statements used to create each table.

     ```sql
     CREATE TABLE [wwi_perf].[Sale_Partition01]